Indiana Hoosiers Logo

 Indiana Hoosiers Logo 1982-2001

 In the early 1980s, artists differentiated the letters, adding wide black lines.
-As a result, they managed to make the image volumetric, but the monogram no longer looked like a single symbol.
+As a result, they made the image volumetric, but the monogram no longer looked like a single symbol.

 2002 – today